Wednesday, September 16, 2020

 The series follows these groups of heroic Seattle Fire Station 19 firefighters dealing with the ups and downs of balancing personal life and professional life.

 We meet Andrea Herrera, who's not only a firefighter but also the daughter of Captain Pruitt Herrera.
 Who learns that her father is ill and tries for her father's seat as Captain.
 But she will have to go against her co-worker, Jack Gibson.
-While the two have different styles, they learn from one another, but will one become the new captain of Station 19?
+While the two have different styles, they learn from one another, but will one become the new Captain of Station 19?

-You also got the young firefighter Victoria Hughes, who deals with the fear of fire in the season.
+You also have the young firefighter Victoria Hughes, who deals with the fear of fire during the season.
 Travis Montgomery deals with moving on to a new relationship after the death of his partner—Dean Miller, who's balancing work with a new relationship that would get him into hot waters.
 Dr. Ben Warren transferred from Grey Solan Hospital to be a firefighter.
 But there is Maya Bishop, who happens to be one of my favorite characters on the show, a co-worker and best friend with Andrea.

 This series has a solid ensemble cast with an exciting group of characters that grew from episode to episode.
 They pull you in during each of the ten episodes.
 Janina Lee Ortiz shines in the series about what Meredith Grey is to Grey's Anatomy.
-The character fights to prove that she can be the captain of Station 19.
+The character fights to prove that she can be the Captain of Station 19.

 Take, for instance, "Shock to the System" at the beginning of the episode.
 We see a pregnant mother talking to her husband on the phone as she drives by the electronic company fixing the electrical wires in that neighborhood.
 While she's at the fire station, the group gets a call of an accident involving down but active power with the man in the car.
 Within minutes, you knew that he, who happens to be the husband, would die.